beyondrl/beyondrl.github.com/index.markdown

 <div class="container">
     <div class="block mb-0.5 shadowed">
         <h1 class="bt-1.5">Our Meetups</h1>
-        <p>We meet to explore novel topics in (and related to) Reinforement Learning, feel free to check out our slides.
-This is brand new 🔥 be kind.</p>
+        <p>We meet to explore cutting-edge Reinforement Learning papers and summarize topics in the RL literature, feel free to check out our slides.
+If you want to get notified of our next session, please fill in your email here: <a href="https://forms.gle/XGdk9P1dDhmLFJsX9">[Notify Me]</a></p>
     </div>
     {% assign posts = site.posts %}
     {%- if posts.size > 0 -%}